Assets are property or items you or your partner own in full or part, or have an interest in. They can affect your payment.

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

-We look at the type and value of any assets you and/or your partner own in and outside of Australia.
+We look at the type and value of any assets you or your partner own in and outside of Australia.

 The value of your assets is what you'd get if you sold them at market value.
 We'll deduct any debt you owe that your asset is security for, from its market value.
-We may also deduct an unsecured loan from the value of an asset if you borrowed the loan specifically to purchase the asset.
+If you got an unsecured loan specifically to buy the asset, we may also deduct this loan from the value of the asset.

 When you claim a payment, we’ll ask about the assets you have and their value.
-We may also ask you to provide updated information about your assets to ensure you are getting the correct rate of payment.
+We may also ask you to give updated information about your assets to ensure you’re getting the correct payment rate.

 - financial investments

 - real estate, annuities, income streams and superannuation pensions

 - sole traders, partnerships, private trusts and private companies.